Pranit1225/ERP_RollUp_Automation/README.md

 2. Copy the value.
 3. Paste it into the Macola ERP input field.
 4. Press `Enter`.
+5. Wait for ERP validation.
-5. Press `Enter` again for validation.
+6. Press `Enter` again to confirm.
-6. Repeat the process for every record.
+7. Repeat the process for every record.

 This application automates that repetitive workflow.

-The user only needs to select the Excel file, configure the start delay, and click inside the Macola ERP input field when instructed.
+The user only needs to select the Excel file, configure the start delay and validation delay, and click inside the Macola ERP input field when instructed.

 ---